nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 ## Conclusion

-In summary, our all-JS will not be perfect for everyone, but it is strongly recommended for tiny startups as it has allowed us to deliver way more value per engineering hour to customers than other solutions currently available.
+In summary, our Atmos stack will not be perfect for every software project, but it is strongly recommended for tiny startups as it has allowed us to deliver way more value to customers per engineering hour than other solutions currently available.